Azure/api-management-self-hosted-gateway-ingress/Ingress+Cloud/readme.md

-# Kubernetes Ingress and Cloud confguration in Self-Hosted Gateway
+# Kubernetes Ingress and Cloud configuration in Self-Hosted Gateway

-This is a continuation of the [Ingress Only](../Ingress-only) walkthrough where an API Management Self-hosted gateway was deployed and configured to read Ingress rules in a Kubernetes cluster.
+This is a continuation of the [Ingress Only](../Ingress-only) walkthrough where an API Management self-hosted gateway was deployed and configured to read Ingress rules in a Kubernetes cluster.
+This example adds a cloud configuration for API Management.
+This support is currently experimental.

 If you are starting clean, please execute the following commands to get to the latest state:

 ```
 kubectl create namespace gw